amirweiss15/academic-kickstart/content/project/MLMMSE/index.md

 |:--:|
 | Simplified geometrical visualization of the optimality-gap between the estimation errors of the MMSE and the ML-based MMSE estimates. |

-This package contains three files:

-1. readmeMLMMSE.pdf: An instruction readme file;

-2. Compute_sources_ML_MMSE_estimate.m: A function which computes the ML-based MMSE estimate of the sources; and

-3. Script_ML_MMSE.m: A script which demonstrates the operation of the function above, for an ICA probelm with temporally-diverse stationary Gaussian sources.
+This package contains three files: a (readme) detailed instruction file, the main funcion performing the ML-based MMSE separation, and a script which demonstrate this function's operation for an ICA probelm with temporally-diverse stationary Gaussian sources.

-{{% staticref "files/MATLAB_MLMMSE.zip" "newtab" %}}Matlab Package{{% /staticref %}}
+To download the Matlab Package, {{% staticref "files/MATLAB_MLMMSE.zip" "newtab" %}}click here{{% /staticref %}}.